VOTING

 -

-You can fill out a registration application online, but an application with a physical signature must be printed and mailed to your local county voter registrar or the secretary of state’s office.
+You can fill out a registration application online, but an original application with a physical signature must be printed and mailed to your local county voter registrar or the secretary of state’s office.

 You can also call the statewide Voter Registration Office at 210-335-VOTE (8683) and request a voter registration application with pre-paid postage be mailed to you.
 You may also find physical voter registration applications at libraries, government offices, local schools, or with volunteer deputy voter registrars.